Last Updated on

 This is where we come in to help steer you towards the best AR-15 (ArmaLite 15) and MSR (Modern Sporting Rifle) style scopes that are affordable, high-performing, and dependable.

-Here’s our scope lineup with some time-honored favorites and what we consider priority features on a low-priced scope!
+Here’s our scope lineup with some time-honored favorites for under $100 and what we consider priority features on a low-priced scope!

 |UTG BugBuster 3-9X32||VIEW ON AMAZON|